Identification Requirements for Like-Kind Replacement Properties

 "The identification must be in writing, signed by you and delivered to a person involved in the exchange like the seller of the replacement property or the qualified intermediary.
 However, notice to your attorney, real estate agent, accountant or similar persons acting as your agent is not sufficient."

-Be sure to identify the exact percentage interest in the property that you are considering acquiring if you are identifying a fractional or partial interest such as a 5% undivided interest in a tenant-in-common investment property or co-ownership property, or identify the unit number if you are identifying a condominium property.
+Be sure to identify the exact percentage interest in the property that you are considering acquiring if you are identifying a fractional or partial interest such as a 5% undivided interest in a tenant-in-common investment property, Delaware Statutory Trust (DST) or other co-ownership property, or identify the unit number if you are identifying a condominium property.
 Identifying only the property address without a percentage or unit number could be interpreted to be an identification by you of the entire property (100%) and a partial acquisition may not satisfy the 1031 Exchange requirements.

 Ultimately, you must acquire replacement property that is substantially the same as what you identified.
-Therefore the identification of like-kind replacement property can be somewhat complicated, especially in build-to-suit (improvement) 1031 Exchange transactions, so you should consult with Exeter 1031 Exchange Services, LLC and your professional legal and tax advisors in the preparation of your identification of like-kind replacement property.
+Therefore the identification of replacement property can be somewhat complicated, especially in Build-To-Suit (Improvement) 1031 Exchange transactions.
+You should consult with Exeter 1031 Exchange Services, LLC and your professional legal and tax advisors in the preparation of your identification of replacement property.
 Exeter 1031 Exchange Services, LLC makes the identification process easier for its clients by providing an Identification of Like-Kind Replacement Property Form.

 Identification Rules and Exceptions (1031 Exchange ID Rules)